ujihisa/okta-scim-beta/README.md

 > A unique identifier for a SCIM resource as defined by the service
 > provider.
 Each representation of the resource MUST include a
 > non-empty "id" value.
 This identifier MUST be unique across the
-> entire set of resources for the SCIM service provider.
+> SCIM service provider's entire set of resources.
 It MUST be a
 > stable, non-reassignable identifier that does not change when the
 > same resource is returned in subsequent requests.
 The value of
 > the "id" attribute is always issued by the service provider and
 > MUST NOT be specified by the client.
 The string "bulkId" is a
 > reserved keyword and MUST NOT be used within any unique identifier
 > value.
 The attribute characteristics are "caseExact" as "true", a
-> mutability of "readOnly," and a "returned" characteristic of
+> mutability of "readOnly", and a "returned" characteristic of
-> "always."
+> "always".

 Our sample application defines `id` as a monotonically increasing integer: